hyiltiz/QuiCK/README.md

 - result-based splitting of your participants for further experimentation.

 ## Usage

+QQQ is a free software released under GNU General Public Lisence 3 or later, and stays free for ever.
+You can always download your own copy and use it for any purpose.
+Simply follow the steps:

 1. [Download the `.zip` file](https://github.com/hyiltiz/QQQ/archive/master.zip) from this Github page;
 1. Install [Psychtoolbox 3.0](http://psychtoolbox.org/download/) if you are using `QQQ` with Psychtoolbox;
 1. import your questionaire data in `quesDB.m` following the templates provided in the file;